simonsobs/socs/docs/agents/ifm_sbn246_flowmeter.rst

 OCS Site Config
 ```````````````

-To configure the SBN Flowmeter Agent we need to add a FlowmeterAgent
+To configure the IFM SBN246 Flowmeter Agent we need to add a FlowmeterAgent
 block to our ocs configuration file.
 Here is an example configuration block
 using all of the available arguments::